 Strike now to wipe out TB, while man still has the odds in his favor.
 Strike now before the TB bacillus produces so many mutants that the odds are equalized again.

 See that all cases are found.
-See that all cases are treated properly
+See that all cases are treated properly continuously for a long enough time.

 -with the right combination of drugs